 It’s easy to tell your brain to shut off but hard to actually male it happen.
 If you can internalize and completely embrace the fact that you can truly only do as much as you can do then it becomes simple.
 When you are lying there and look over at the clock at 1:28 in the morning you can tell yourself, “I am going to perform best when I am well rested.
 I can tackle this problem tomorrow when I am at the top of my game.
 Tonight I cannot do anything.
 Tonight I will rest.”

 I also diffuse some Serenity these days and it is a dream (pun intended).
 I am going to try their Restful Complex Softgels next month, so I will let you know how that goes.
-Balance also goes a long way for helping to ease anxiety.*
+Balance also goes a long way for helping to ease anxious feelings.*

 You can do what you can do best when you realize that you can’t do it all.